opus1993/pubrepo/content/post/2021-05-21-data-evangelist-part-12/index.md

 There are agendas at work in telling us who gets access, who gets to be smart, who gets to be technical, who gets to use what.
 Our community of practice has to push back on the gatekeeping and be much more open.
 If that makes it less "magic," so be it. (adapted from [Dr. Cat Hicks](https://twitter.com/grimalkina/status/1395058552260075522))

-The proprietary walled gardens of SAS, Salesforce and others are beginning to crumble.
+The proprietary walled gardens of SAS, Salesforce, Matlab and others are beginning to crumble.
 I do wonder if this is a factor.

 ----